New Homeowner Checklist: 12 Must Do Steps After Your Move

 Security is first and foremost when it comes to your new homeowner checklist.
 Although you're now the official homeowner, there is no telling how many people possess the key to your house.
 Not only is it relatively inexpensive and fast to have a locksmith install new locks, but the payoff—your family’s safety—is invaluable.

-Tip: Don't forget about liability protection when it comes to your new property.
-See if an umbrella policy makes sense for your family.
+Tip: Liability protection from an umbrella policy might make sense for your family.

 2. Take care of the essentials

 To be sure your house is livable upon your arrival, coordinate appliance, and furniture delivery in advance.
 You don’t want to be caught without a stove or a refrigerator—not to mention without electricity and running water.
 This is why it’s also crucial to immediately set up all of your utility accounts, including water, gas, television, phone, internet, trash, and so on.

 3. Get to know the ins and outs of the home

 Right away, make a point to locate the main circuit breaker and water valve.
 You'll also want to identify and test the smoke and carbon monoxide detectors.
 Knowing where you keep these crucial items will save you time.
 And don't forget, your home inspector left you with a comprehensive report notifying which items may need future attention.
 Keep that list handy, and don't be afraid to start planning for some of those repairs ahead of time.